C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: -precategories and their ideals

 becomes a $C^*$-category.
 The collection of spaces of "compact" operators

 give rise to the \emph{ideal $\KK$ of "compact operators"} in $\TT$.
-Moreover, using Corollary \ref{corollary on ideals in adjointable maps}, we see that every ideal $J$ in $A$ give naturally rise to two ideals in $\TT$.
+Moreover, using Proposition \ref{corollary on ideals in adjointable maps}, we see that every ideal $J$ in $A$ naturally give rise to two ideals in $\TT$.
 One, denoted by $\JJ$, consists of all the adjointable maps with ranges in the spaces $X_\rho J$, $\rho\in \TT$:

-The other one, being the intersection of $\JJ$ and $\KK$, consists of all the "compact" maps with ranges in the spaces $X_\rho J$, $\rho\in \TT$: